Overseas Student Enrolment

 ABN 63 106 908 767 CRICOS No. 02622J

-Hills Adventist College welcomes students from overseas.
+Hills Adventist College welcomes students from overseas, currently or planning to live in Australia with their immediate family.
 Please find following a range of information that can help you decide if Hills Adventist College is the right for your international student.

 You must determine whether you qualify for a student visa.
 Information can be found at the link below:

 Your visa is subject to a number of visa conditions that you must comply with.
 Different visa conditions apply to you.

 Breaching a visa condition may result in the cancellation of your visa, and subsequently a termination of your contract with the College.

 Hills Adventist College is required to comply with the course requirements as outlined by the New South Wales Education Standards Authority (NESA) for each year level of education.
 Specific details of the course requirements and syllabus can be found at the link below.

 All school students must be of a certain age to the entry level for their school course, regardless of their country of citizenship.

 To be granted a visa for school studies, you must meet the following age requirements:

 at least six years old at time of application

 less than 20 when commencing Year 12.